 2. Bike down the boardwalk in Gantry Plaza State Park.
 (The less crowded North end is perfect for shaky riders.)

 3. Visit the Gantry Plaza State Park's playground, which has a state-of-the-art water play area during the summer months.

 4. Go fishing off Pier 4 at Gantry Plaza State Park.

 5. Introduce your kids to the sport of tennis at Court 16's indoor facility.

 There are plenty of delicious food offerings at LIC Flea.
 Photo courtesy LIC Flea

-6. Another great dining option is the LIC Flea, where everyone in the family can find something they like.
+6. A great dining option is the LIC Flea, where everyone in the family can find something they like.

-7. Enjoy delectable treats, coffee, and hot chocolate at Cannelle.
+7. Enjoy delectable treats, coffee, and hot chocolate at Cannelle Patisserie.